luanmuniz/coding-challenge-data-import-scaffolding/README.md

 - A list of 'actions' that the merge algorithm should generate.
 See the API of the merge algorithm for more detailed information in [vessel-schedule-merger.ts](https://github.com/Portchain/coding-challenge-data-import-scaffolding/blob/master/src/server/import-service/vessel-schedule-merger.ts)

-run the following to run all tests:
+Run the following to run all tests:

 ```sh
 npm test